Drug information provided by: Merative, Micromedex®

 Using these products along with benzoyl peroxide may cause mild to severe irritation of the skin.
 Although skin irritation can occur, some doctors sometimes allow benzoyl peroxide to be used with tretinoin to treat acne.
 Usually tretinoin is applied at night so that it doesn't cause a problem with any other topical products that you might use during the day.
 Check with your doctor before using any other topical medicines with benzoyl peroxide.

 Check with your doctor at any time your skin becomes too dry or irritated.
-Your health care professional can help you choose the right skin products for you to reduce skin dryness and irritation.
+Your doctor can help you choose the right skin products for you to reduce skin dryness and irritation.